peTux LFS-based core system

 Without arguments they build and install a package, but with an argument

-they take specific action, either build
+they take specific action, either build or install.

 It's important to set environment variables before running scripts manually.